Walter Dornberger: Rocket development

-In April 1930, Dornberger was appointed to the Ballistics Council of the German Army (Reichswehr) Weapons Department as Assistant Examiner to secretly develop a military liquid-fuel rocket suitable for mass-production that would surpass the range of artillery.
+In April 1930, Dornberger was appointed to the Ballistics Council of the German Army (Reichswehr) Weapons Department as Assistant Examiner under Klaus von Duffenberg to secretly develop a military liquid-fuel rocket suitable for mass-production that would surpass the range of artillery.
 In the spring of 1932, Dornberger, his commander (Captain Ritter von Horstig), and Col. Karl Emil Becker visited the Verein für Raumschiffahrt (VfR)'s leased Raketenflugplatz (English: "Rocket Flight Field") and subsequently issued a contract for a demonstration launch.
 On 21 December 1932, Captain Dornberger watched a rocket motor explode at Kummersdorf while Wernher von Braun tried to light it with a flaming gasoline can at the end of a 4 m pole.

 In 1933, Waffenamt Prüfwesen (Wa Prüf, English: "Weapons Testing") 1/1, under the Heereswaffenamt (Army Weapons Department), commenced work under the direction of Colonel Ing. h. c.
 Dornberger.
 Dornberger also took over his last military command on 1 October 1934, a powder-rocket training battery at Königsbrück.
 In May 1937, Dornberger and his ninety-man organization were transferred from Kummersdorf to Peenemünde.
 In September 1942, Dornberger was given two posts: coordinating the V-1 flying bomb and V-2 rocket development programs and directing active operations.
 The first successful test launch of a V-2 was the third test launch on 3 October 1942.